-Plan on spending this evening in Pisa or nearby, such as Lucca.
-This will allow you to get some rest before the tour begins and to also insure that you arrive on time for the following day’s departure for this Cinque Terre Photo Tour.
-If you are flying from the USA you may have to depart for Italy on May 1st.
+Plan on spending this evening in Pisa or nearby, for instance in Lucca.
+This will allow you to get some rest before your Cinque Terre Photo Tour begins.
+It will also ensure that you arrive on time for the following day’s departure.
+If you are flying from the USA you may have to depart for Italy on May 5th.

 Our Cinque Terre Photo Tour group meets at the Pisa Centrale Train Station at 11 am for the 1.25 hour journey to Monterosso.
-We will check into our hotel and then head out for a group lunch.
+We will check into our hotel and then head out for a tasty group lunch.
 After lunch we will have a welcome meeting at the hotel.
-Jim will give a short talk on “Correct Exposure” and “Blue Hour Photography” in preparation for the evening photo session.
-We will then have free time to relax, take a nap or explore the old town before we meet up at 7 pm for a sunset/blue hour photo session.
+Jim will also give a short talk on “Correct Exposure” and “Blue Hour Photography” in preparation for the evening photo session.
+We will then have free time to relax, take a nap or explore the old town before we meet up at 7 pm for a sunset and blue hour photo session.

-At 10 am, after breakfast, Jim & Magrit will lead the group through the streets and back alleys of Monterosso, pointing out their favorite scenes and allowing you to find some of your own.
-Old town Monterosso is car-free so it is great for photography.
-Some of the scenes we will make a mental note of to return at a later time when the light is just right.
+At 10 am, after breakfast, Jim and Magrit will lead the group through the streets and back alleys of Monterosso, pointing out their favorite scenes and allowing you to find some of your own.
+The old town center of Monterosso is car-free and is therefor ideal for wandering and photographing.
+Some of the scenes we will make a mental note of and return at a later time when the light is just right.

 Back to the hotel for a brief lecture on “Panorama Photography” before catching the train to Corniglia.
 We will explore this delightful village with our cameras after enjoying some of the local Ligurian cuisine for lunch.

-Next up, we make the 10 minute train ride to Manarola.
-We will have ample time to explore this village before an early dinner.
-After dinner we will make ready for a sunset and blue hour session.
+Next we’ll take a 10-minute train ride to Manarola.
+We’ll have ample time to explore this colorful village before an early dinner.
+After dinner we will get ready for a sunset and blue hour session.
 The scene of Manorola clinging to the rocks with the sea churning below is, in our humble opinion, one of the most photogenic in the world.
-We will have to quickly pack up after the end of blue hour to catch the 9:32 pm train back to Monterosso (15 minutes).
+We will have to quickly pack up after the end of blue hour to catch the 9:32 pm train back to Monterosso.

-Today we venture away from the Cinque Terre to the northwest to romantic and colorful seaport village of Portofino.
-We will travel first by train and then short bus.
-Portofino is an over-the-top photogenic location and we will get a stellar view from the castle above the harbor.
-This is reached via 20 minute walk.
-We will have a delightful Ligurian lunch here and plenty of time to roam the back alleys for additional photo ops.
+Today we’ll leave the Cinque Terre villages and travel to the northwest to the romantic and colorful seaport of Portofino.
+We will travel first by train and then by taxi.
+Portofino is an over-the-top photogenic location.
+It used to be an elegant travel destination for Europe’s nobility and even today you’ll see elegant colorful buildings, expensive yachts and high-end shops lining the intimate harbor.
+From the harbor, we’ll take a 20-minute walk uphill to get a stellar view from the castle above.
+We’ll have a delightful Ligurian lunch at one of the many restaurants in the harbor and plenty of time to roam the back alleys for additional photo ops.

 Okay you early birds, we meet in the hotel lobby at 4:20 am (ouch!) in order catch the 4:55 am train to Vernazza.
-Late risers have another option of catching the 7:11 am train to meet the group in the Vernazza town square, or not.
-In Vernazza we will climb above the village, about 20 minutes to an awesome vantage point to photograph the blue hour and then the sunrise over the village.
-We then meander back into the Vernazza town square, it is still quite early so we will have it mostly to ourselves to explore during the lovely early morning light.
+Late risers have another option of catching the 7:11 am train to meet the group in Vernazza’s town square.
+In Vernazza we will climb above the village for about 20 minutes to an awesome vantage point to photograph the morning blue hour and then the sunrise over the village.
+We then meander back into the Vernazza town square.
+As it’ll be still quite early, we will have the town mostly to ourselves to explore during the lovely early morning light.

-A quick espresso before catching the 8:30 am train back to Monterosso for breakfast and a nap/free-time/one on one with Jim.
+A quick espresso before catching the 8:30 am train back to Monterosso for breakfast and time for either a nap, free time or a one-on-one session with Jim.

 1 pm lunch in Monterosso.

-At 2:30 pm Jim will give a lecture on “Depth of Field, Hyperfocal and Where to Focus”.
-He will also talk about a technique called “Focus Blending”.
-We will have some time for post processing and post processing lessons.
+At 2:30 pm Jim will give a lecture on “Depth of Field, Hyperfocal and Where to Focus.”
+He will also talk about a technique called “Focus Blending.”
+We will have some time for post processing and processing lessons.

-At 5:30 pm we catch train for the journey back to Vernazza, for yet again another stellar location.
+At 5:30 pm we’ll catch a train for the journey back to Vernazza for another stellar photo location.
 We have three different setups for blue hour shooting in Vernazza and hopefully the conditions and weather will be good so that we can capture all three during the tour.

-Dinner, sunset and blue hour shooting in this amazing seaside village.
+Dinner, sunset and blue hour shooting in this lovely seaside village.

-At 10 pm we catch to train back to Monterosso.
+At 10 pm we’ll catch the train back to Monterosso.

 Weather permitting we will catch the morning boat to Portovenere, which is unofficially the “6th” village of the Cinque Terre.
 Arriving in Portovenere by sea is quite dramatic and breathtaking.
-As the boat rounds the point to the entrance to the harbor, you are presented with the impressive and haunting Church of St. Peter, looming above the sea.
-Above the church are the ruins of a fort.
+As the boat rounds the point to the entrance of the harbor, you are presented with the hauntingly impressive byzantine Church of St. Peter, looming high above the sea, and above it the ruins of a medieval fort.
 Magnificent!
-Portovenere’s slender and tall houses are painted in the typical pastel colors of the Ligurian Coast and wandering the pedestrian only lanes we find wonderful, ornate house facades and doors.
+In the small harbor below, Portovenere’s slender tall houses are painted in the typical pastel colors of the Ligurian Coast.
+Wandering the pedestrian-only lanes we’ll find wonderfully ornate house facades, windows and doors.
 We will spend most of the day and afternoon in Portovenere including lunch in a traditional trattoria featuring simple and delicious Ligurian cuisine.

 Late in the afternoon we will catch the boat for Riomaggiore.
-We will have plenty of time to roam and photograph, have an early dinner and then be in position to photograph the village with the sun setting over the Ligurian Sea.
+We will have plenty of time to roam and photograph, have an early dinner and then be in position for photographing the village with the sun setting over the Ligurian Sea.
 Train back to our hotel in Monterosso.

 After breakfast the Cinque Terre Photo Tour group heads back to the Pisa via train.
 8:30 am departure from the hotel for the 9:05 am train to Pisa.